WebberZone/autoclose/readme.txt

 	* New revisions tab with settings to control the number of revisions by post type
 	* New button in Tools page to delete all revisions

+* Enhancements:
+	* The comment count for the post will be updated when deleting Pingbacks/Trackbacks

 = 2.0.0 =

 * Features: